-If you or a loved one is struggling with mental illness, substance use, or both, many questions may arise.
-Did the mental illness lead to substance use?
-Did substance use lead to or worsen a mental illness?
-The fact that mental illness and substance use frequently co-occur is certain.
+How do mental illness and substance use affect one another?
+Many questions may arise if you or a loved one is struggling with mental illness, substance use, or both.
+Did the mental illness lead to substance use was it the other way around?
+The fact that they are frequently co-occurring disorders is certain.
 Many providers now treat substance abuse and mental illness simultaneously in a highly effective approach called dual diagnosis treatment.

 If you or a loved one is struggling with substance use and mental illness, contact Olympic Behavioral Health to learn more.
-Reach us at [Direct] or email us online to start the vital conversation about dual diagnosis treatment for better recovery outcomes.
+Reach us at (833) 826-9533 or email us online to discuss dual diagnosis treatment for better recovery outcomes.

 Why Is Dual Diagnosis Mental Health and Substance Abuse Treatment So Effective?

 Historically, treatment for mental health was often withheld until substance use stopped.
 This was counterproductive for many patients.
 They used substances to self-medicate for mental health issues.
 Some could stop substance use temporarily.
 But without mental health support, they often reverted to their old habits.

 Modern medicine now promotes simultaneous treatment.
 This approach treats substance abuse and mental health illnesses together.
 It’s proven more effective for long-lasting recovery.
 A holistic approach is key.
 It addresses the person as a whole.
 It also recognizes the link between mental illness and substance use.
 This fosters long-term sobriety and improved mental health.